smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Sample Data.md

 # Sample Data

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the following examples you will need to understand the behavior of NULL markers.
 I’ve provided some rather simple tables with minimal records.
-I've also included a few NULL markers so we can understand how the varoius joins treat this special case.
+I've also included a few NULL markers so we can understand how the various joins treat this special case.

 **Table A**
 | ID | Fruit  | Quantity |